 Forms are an essential part of just about every website – yet, we don’t always pay too much attention to their finer details.
-There are a number of things that can be done to improve them, such as adding validation, input masks and other visual guides.
+Several things can be done to improve them, such as adding validation, input masks, and other visual guides.
 And that’s only scratching the surface.
 The end goal is to make them both attractive and as easy to use as possible.

 Here are 10 free tools you can use to make your forms the best they can be:

 formbase is a package that uses CSS/SASS to bring improved default styles to your form elements.
 The styles are cross-browser compatible and make for a better UX.

 Foxholder is a collection of 15 different placeholder animations to enhance your forms.
 When users interact with an input, an animation is triggered.
 It’s a neat way of ensuring that users will know exactly where they are on your form.